Analysis | From Michigan, the purest distillation of Trump rewarding loyalty to his fraud falsehoods

 Bringing us back to DePerno.
 I should actually have recognized his name as being the person driving one of the least-impressive fraud allegations of the 2020 cycle: the claim that votes were stolen in Michigan’s Antrim County.

 I’ve written about this at length before, but a short summary is useful here.
 On Election Day, Antrim County voters cast ballots on electronic machines.
 The totals were added up and submitted to the state.
-The next morning, the administrator of elections in the county was tipped off that the numbers were weird: Joe Biden won reliably-Republican Antrim County?
+The next morning, the administrator of elections in the county was tipped off that the numbers were weird: Joe Biden won reliably Republican Antrim County?
 The county scrambled to address the problem, realizing that they’d failed to calibrate the vote-counting machine properly.
 After a false start, they reran the count and got an accurate tally.

 This all happened in a day or two.
 Antrim’s small vote total was quickly corrected and had no effect on the state total, which, of course, had Biden winning.